wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### Pushover

 Send the alert to Pushover.
-Register your application with Pushover at https://pushover.net/apps/build to get a
+Register the application with Pushover at https://pushover.net/apps/build to get a
 Pushover token.